qooxdoo/qooxdoo/documentation/manual/source/pages/core/defining_properties.rst

 Shorthand support
 -----------------

-Additionaly, you may also provide a mode which modifies the incoming data before calling the setter of each group members.
+Additionally, you may also provide a mode which modifies the incoming data before calling the setter of each group members.
 Currently, the only available modifier is ``shorthand``, which emulates the well-known CSS shorthand support for qooxdoo properties.
 For more information regarding this feature, please have a look at the :doc:`user manual <understanding_properties>`.
 The definition of such a property group reads:

 ::

     properties :
     {
       padding :
       {
         group : [ "paddingTop", "paddingRight", "paddingBottom", "paddingLeft" ],
         mode : "shorthand"
       }
     }